TuomasJalonen/Collatz_conjecture/README.md

 The idea of the algorithm is shortly this:

-    Check if input number is positive integer
+    Check if the input number is positive integer

     Repeat until you reach number 1: